odamex/odamex/README.md

 * Support for Horde, Survival, Last Man Standing, Last Team Standing, LMS CTF, 3-WAY CTF, and Attack & Defend game modes
 * Competitive-ready features, such as a warmup mode, round system, player queue, or playercolor overriding
 * Several modern ZDoom additions, such as slopes, LANGUAGEv2 or MAPINFOv2 lump support
-* An array of editing features, including the Hexen map format, DeHackEd and BEX patch support and ACS up to ZDoom 1.23
+* An array of editing features, including the Hexen map format, DeHackEd, BEX, and DEHEXTRA patch support, MBF21 features, and ACS up to ZDoom 1.23
 * Native Joystick support
 * Several additional music formats, such as MOD and OGG
 * In-Engine WAD downloader